Sleeping in Airports

 Locations & Seating

 This huge airport sees more than its fair share of overnight sleepers, and airport staff generally have no issue with them.
-The good news is there is plenty of seating throughout, though a lot of benches are wooden and padded seats often have armrests.
-Terminal 3 is by far the most comfortable terminal to find a decent place to sleep.
+The good news is that there is plenty of seating throughout, though many benches are wooden and padded seats often have armrests.
+Terminal 3 is said to be the most comfortable terminal for finding a decent place to sleep.

 Here are a few sleep spots that travellers have reported:

-• Burger King, in Terminal 3’s mezzanine level, is generally OK with travellers spreading out on their comfortable couches.
+• Burger King, in Terminal 3’s mezzanine level, has comfortable couches.

-• Other restaurants, especially ones that are closed, may be good spots, too.
+• Other restaurants, especially closed ones, may be good spots, too.

-• The pre-Security check-in halls have benches without armrests, especially near the A/B counters and L/K counters.
+• The landside check-in halls have benches without armrests, especially near the A/B and L/K counters.

 Rest Zones

 Beijing Airport offers designated themed rest zones where tired travellers can relax and enjoy some stress-free time before their flight.
-The zones are often equipped with a few comfortable lounge chairs, carpeting, and a unique feature.
+The zones often have a few comfortable lounge chairs, carpeting, and a unique feature.
 Locations:

 • Window Lounge, Terminal 2, Gates 36-39